 For example, bone grafts are sometimes needed to repair the damage from untreated gum disease.
 Periodontal diseases such as this can cause surrounding tissues to deteriorate, but the proper bone grafting procedure can rebuild those tissues.

 We also perform bone grafts for patients who lost teeth years ago and never had them replaced.
 Tooth loss, when untreated, can cause the underlying jawbone to break down, potentially leading to a significant loss of tissue.
-Bone grafting performed by a board-certified periodontist who emphasizes a mouth-body connection can improve your oral health and quality of life.
+Bone grafting performed by a board-certified periodontist who emphasizes a mouth-body connection can improve your oral health while promoting your safety, comfort, and quality of life.

 You deserve a healthy smile.
-Dr. Felts and Dr. Randall will work with you to see if bone grafting is right for you.
+Dr. Randall will work with you to see if bone grafting is right for you.
 Contact our practice in Chattanooga, TN to get started.

 Call our highly trained team today!